cysouw/diathesis/text/c01_introduction.md

 The term 'transitivity' [@zuniga2019: 3; following @hopper1980] describes a (recurrent) connection between a diathetical operation and semantic effects on the meaning of the clause.
 For example, when an accusative argument is remapped onto a prepositional phrase, this often implies less involvement of the argument.
 The details of such semantic effects of each of the diatheses in this book is a fascinating topic, for which I unfortunately can only offer limited insights throughout.
 In practice, I assume that each diathesis as described here has some kind of semantic effect, but the details of these effect need much more detailed research that has to be provided by subsequent work.

-Finally, I prefer to use the term 'diathesis' over the frequently attested term 'valency alternation', because there are many diatheses (i.e. constructions with obviously reframed roles) in which the valency does not change between the alternants, e.g. [@Next] in which both sentences have a nominative, accusative and prepositional phrase.
+Finally, I prefer to use the term 'diathesis' over the frequently attested term 'valency alternation', because there are many diatheses (i.e. constructions with obviously reframed roles) in which the valency does not change between the alternants, e.g. [@next] in which both sentences have a nominative, accusative and prepositional phrase.
 There is a clear diathesis in this example, though arguably there is no change in (basic) valency.
 Strictly speaking, valency alternations are a subset of all diatheses.

 :::ex
 a.
 Ich schmiere Salbe auf die Wunde.